The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 Qwen-2.5-32B

 Table 1.
-EM-F1 across four narrow training domains, four model families.
-TReFT wins or ties on every single (model, domain) cell and degrades MT-Bench utility least of the three methods.
+EM-F1 and utility change across four narrow training domains, four model families.
+TReFT gives the best EM-F1 on 15 of 16 (model, domain) cells and degrades MT-Bench utility least of the three methods.

 Beyond misalignment